sea350/ustart_micro/backend/api/grpc/project/cmd/README.md

 # HOW TO RUN

 Create a `config.json` file.
-Then create an auth config object, this will be imported into the reun and unmarshalled.
+Then create an project config object, this will be imported into the reun and unmarshalled.

 ## Sample Config object